How UV Water Treatment Minimises Risks for Major Food Retailers

 Validated to the USEPA and manufactured to meet the strict internal Code of Practice of the end client, the ECP 113-5 system features a 316L stainless steel reaction chamber with an automatic wiper, UV intensity, and temperature monitor an integral Spectra II control panel which can interface with most plant and building management systems.

 The ECP-113-5 meets all the third party validation protocols demanded by the Drinking Water Inspectorate, but the proof of the pudding is in the eating or, at any rate, in the quality control laboratory.
-The new system has given much better microbiological control and is sufficiently robust to give confidence that it will handle Cryptosporidium if the need ever arises.
+The new system has given much better microbiological control and is sufficiently robust to give confidence that it will handle Cryptosporidium treatment if the need ever arises.

 The UV supplied is from the ECP range, as pictured above, and features: